-At the .7-mile mark, you’ll reach a small water crossing.
-From here, continue along the blue-blazed trail.
+At the 0.7-mile mark, you’ll reach a water crossing.
+Continue on the blue-blazed trail.
 At the 1.1-mile mark, you’ll reach an open field where the hike began.

 Stay left to ascend the hill to the trail kiosk.
 Your short nature hike is complete.
 A quick note before you go, pets are not allowed on this trail.

-I completed the Fox Hollow Trail and Snead Farm Loop as separate hikes, but you could easily combine the two into one engaging nature hike.
+I completed the Fox Hollow Trail and Snead Farm Loop as separate hikes, but you could easily combine the two into one longer hike.

 To do this, simply turn left at the trail marker at the 1.1-mile mark.
 So, instead of returning to the trail kiosk, you’ll walk south on the Dickey Ridge Trail.

-Shortly, you’ll turn left onto Snead Farm Road (which turns into Snead Farm Loop Trail) to reach Snead Farm.
+Turn left onto Snead Farm Road (which becomes the Snead Farm Loop Trail) to reach Snead Farm.
 Turn right on the Dickey Ridge Trail to return to your car.

-From the parking area, this easy hike took me just over 30 minutes, including time spent examining tombstones in the family cemetery.
+From the visitor center parking area, this hike on the Fox Hollow Loop took me 30 minutes, including time spent looking at tombstones in the family cemetery.

 In-season, stop in the Dickey Ridge Visitor Center for a short park orientation film, exhibits and a bookstore.
 You can also pick up a Junior Ranger Activity Booklet.